Rubo3/subbot/README.md

 ## One more thing

 I've provided another script, `subbotf.py`, which is an extension to subbot that aims to simplify the job even more, especially when you do it often and you have many projects to manage.
-It needs a `projects.yaml` file (hence the "f" in "subbotf"), placed within the same directory of the script and structured like this (please note the following are all the options available):
+It depends on [PyYAML](https://pypi.org/project/PyYAML/) and needs a `projects.yaml` file (hence the "f" in "subbotf"), placed within the same directory of the script and structured like this (note the following are all the options available):

 ```yaml
 projects: